chaitanya-m-dot/Python-assigments/README.md

 by checking if the remainder of the number taken from the user is 0, if it is 0 then the number is a even number if not the else block is executed

 Task 2:

 By puttin sum=0 , the intial value is 0 then using for loop the first iterative value is 1 and last is 50 so use n-1 so i used 51 the by using sum+=1 the value moves to next iteration till 50 and the sum is printed

+ Assignment 3
+ Task 1:

+ by calling the function and using recursion the if block is used for the factorial of 0 and 1 as it is less than 2 and the else block for every other number by taking the number from user and storing it in num variable and then the result is doing factorial then printing i had to put extra variable as num because when i tried to calculate factorial of 0 the output was showing 1 in str(num).

+ Task 2:

+ importing the math module and putting the datatype for the given, and printing it.